Iranian cuisine: Typical food and drinks

 Typical Iranian cuisine includes a wide variety of dishes, including several forms of kebab, stew, soup, and pilaf dishes, as well as various salads, desserts, pastries, and drinks.

 Main course

 Kebab

 In Iran, kebabs are served either with rice or with bread.
 A dish of chelow white rice with kebab is called chelow kabab, which is considered the national dish of Iran.
-The rice can also be prepared using the kateh method, and hence the dish would be called kateh kabab.
+The rice can also be prepared using the kateh method, and hence the dish would be called kateh kebab.

 The following table lists several forms of kebab used in Iranian cuisine.

 Stew

 Khoresh is an Iranian form of stew, which is usually accompanied by a plate of white rice.
 A khoresh typically consists of herbs, fruits, and meat pieces, flavored with tomato paste, saffron, and pomegranate juice.
 Other non-khoresh types of stew such as dizi are accompanied by bread instead of rice.

 Several Iranian stew dishes are listed within the following table.